drademann/haora/README.md

 ### Days per week

+`times.daysPerWeek`

 Defines the number of workdays for a week.
 This determines the desired amount of working hours per day.

 Default: `5`

+### Default pause duration

+`times.defaultPause`

+Optionally, sets the default pause duration.
+This duration will be added to the suggested finish time as long as the actual total pause duration of the day is less than the default one.
+If no default pause duration is set, then only the actual total pause duration will be added.

+A little asterisk `*` is show at the suggested finish time whenever the default pause duration is used.

 ### Hidden weekdays

+`times.hiddenWeekdays`

 Defines weekdays that shouldn't be displayed.
 Possible values, separated by space: